Xizhe-Hao/Xizhe-Hao.github.io/content/project/pandas/index.md

   - Remote Circuit Experiment
 ---

-- Led the circuit experiment segment, focusing on circuit construction and integrated relay control; used Raspberry Pi I/O interface for seamless hardware-software interaction, ensuring robust PC communication
+- Led the circuit experiment segment, focusing on circuit construction and integrated relay control;

+- Used Raspberry Pi I/O interface for seamless hardware-software interaction, ensuring robust PC communication;

 - Collaborated in the implementation of a digital twin 3D model, enabling user interaction with circuit components via a web interface; facilitated real-time data manipulation and experiment data recording

 - Awarded Second Prize in the South China Division of Industry Integration and Innovation Competition
 <!--more-->